-In contrast, the addition of paramagnetic Mn^{2+} (x5 excess) to C267S{SL} does not result in a change in the dipolar evolution time trace seen when other divalent metals are added (Figure 6B).
-There are no periodic oscillations arising from dipolar coupling between the two nitroxide moieties, but simply only a slightly modified decay function modulated by the presence of deuterated glycerol (which are not present when protonated glycerol is used, data not shown).
+In contrast, the addition of paramagnetic Mn^{2+} (×5 excess) to C267S{SL} does not result in a change in the dipolar evolution time trace seen when other divalent metals are added (Fig. 6B).
+There are no periodic oscillations arising from dipolar coupling between the two nitroxide moieties but simply only a slightly modified decay function modulated by the presence of deuterated glycerol (which are not present when protonated glycerol is used, data not shown).
 Thus, PELDOR spectroscopy, taken together with the tryptophan fluorescence and ITC data, provide clear evidence of the inability of MamM CTD to bind Mn^{2+} .

-Previous analysis of metal binding sites of all pdb structures revealed that the typical amino acid composition in Mn2+ binding sites is similar to those which bind Fe^{2+} , Cd^{2+} , Zn^{2+} and Ni^{2+} (7), and MamM's cation binding sites are composed of histidine residues as well as aspartic or glutamic acids, yet MamM CTD can bind these cations but still discriminates against Mn2+.
-This phenomenon cannot be rationalised by comparison of other properties important for metal binding, such as dominant binding geometry (tetrahedral, octahedral or trigonal plane), metal size, solvation sphere or electrostatic charges.
-Attempts to actively modify the MamM CTD metal binding sites to allow Mn2+ binding in vitro failed to alter the CTD discrimination abilities (28).
-Overall, the common binding capabilities of Mn2+ throughout biology indicate that the observed discrimination by MamM CTD must be more complex, and may include quantum effects that cannot be calculated for this system.
-The inability of MamM CTD to bind Mn2+, in contrast to the other cations, is further indication of an evolutionary pressure that discriminates against Mn2+.
+Previous analysis of metal-binding sites of all PDB structures revealed that the typical amino acid composition in Mn2+ binding sites is similar to those that bind Fe^{2+} , Cd^{2+} , Zn^{2+} , and Ni^{2+} (7), and MamM's cation binding sites are composed of histidine residues and aspartic or glutamic acids; however, MamM CTD can bind these cations but still discriminates against Mn2+.
+This phenomenon cannot be rationalized by comparison of other properties important for metal binding such as dominant binding geometry (tetrahedral, octahedral, or trigonal plane), metal size, solvation sphere, or electrostatic charges.
+Attempts to actively modify the MamM CTD metalbinding sites to allow Mn2+ binding in vitro failed to alter the CTD discrimination abilities (28).
+Overall, the common binding capabilities of Mn2+ throughout biology indicate that the observed discrimination by MamM CTD must be more complex and may include quantum effects that cannot be calculated for this system.
+The inability of MamM CTD to bind Mn^{2+} , in contrast to the other cations, is further indication of an evolutionary pressure that discriminates against Mn^{2+} .

-Our results ultimately raise the question of what benefits there are for MamM CTD as a result of its discrimination against Mn^{2+} ?
-Mn^{2+} has a greater affinity to magnetite, both when abiotically synthesised and also in magnetotactic bacteria, as compared to other transition metal cations (29).
-It was shown that for iron oxides formation in vitro, the presence of manganese leads to oxidation of Fe2+ to Fe3+ by manganese oxides (30), thus it may change the proper magnetite formation in the magnetosome by changing the Fe^{2+} : Fe^{3+} balance.
+Our results ultimately raise the question of what benefits there are for MamM CTD as a result of its discrimination against Mn^{2+} .
+Mn^{2+} has a greater affinity to magnetite, both when abiotically synthesized and in magnetotactic bacteria, as compared with other transition metal cations (29).
+It was shown that for iron oxides formation in vitro, the presence of manganese leads to oxidation of Fe^{2+} to Fe^{3+} by manganese oxides (30); thus it may change the proper magnetite formation in the magnetosome by changing the Fe2+:Fe3+ balance.
 Furthermore, uncultivated magnetotactic bacteria, which are exposed to very high concentrations of manganese, can incorporate it into the iron-based magnetic particles, yet to a limited amount (31).
-Based on our results and these observations, we propose that to avoid overflow of manganese in the magnetosomes, leading to sequential incorporation of it into magnetite or altering magnetite formation by affecting the oxidation/reduction of iron, evolutionary demands have driven MTB to develop a CDF CTD-related mechanism for discrimination against manganese.
-Such discrimination will prevent both Mn^{2+} ion transport as well as any initial activation of the transporter by not facilitating any binding of Mn2+ to the CTD (Figure 7).
-Whilst all the other tested metals were shown to bind to the CTD, leading to a tighter conformation similar to that of the iron-bound CTD, only rarely are contaminated magnetite particles formed in MTB in vivo.
-Our results would thus indicate that any discrimination against other metals should occur at the transport site level, which is unique compared to other CDF proteins (contains a rare tyrosine residue) (7, 18) (Figure 7).
+Based on our results and these observations, we propose that to avoid overflow of manganese in the magnetosomes, leading to sequential incorporation of it into magnetite or altering magnetite formation by affecting the oxidation/ reduction of iron, evolutionary demands have driven MTB to develop a CDF CTD-related mechanism for discrimination against manganese.
+Such discrimination will prevent both Mn2+ ion transport and any initial activation of the transporter by not facilitating any binding of Mn^{2+} to the CTD (Fig. 7).
+Whereas all the other tested metals were shown to bind to the CTD, leading to a tighter conformation similar to that of the iron-bound CTD, only rarely are contaminated magnetite particles formed in MTB in vivo.
+Our results would thus indicate that any discrimination against other metals should occur at the transport site level, which is unique compared with other CDF proteins (contains a rare tyrosine residue) (7, 18) (Fig. 7).